-The SuperStack® II Switch 3300 connects your existing 10Mbps devices, connects high-performance workgroups with a 100Mbps backbone or server connection, and connects power users to dedicated 100Mbps ports - all in one switch.
-In addition, as part of the 3Com SuperStack II range of products, you can combine it with any SuperStack II system as your network grows.

-Summary of Features

-The Switch has the following hardware features:

-- 12 or 24 Fast Ethernet auto-negotiating 10BASE-T/100BASE-TX ports - Matrix port for connecting units in the Switch 1100/3300 family to form a stack: - Connect two units back-to-back using a single Matrix Cable - Connect up to four units using Matrix Cables linked to a Matrix Module - Slot for an Expansion Module - SuperStack II architecture - Connects to Redundant Power System / Uninterruptible Power System - 19-inch rack or stand-alone mounting
+About the The SuperStack ® 3 Switch 3300 MM connects: SuperStack 3 Switch 3300 MM your existing 10Mbps devices. high-performance workgroups with a 100Mbps backbone or server connection. users to dedicated 100Mbps ports in one switch.
+In addition, as part of the 3Com ® SuperStack range of products, you can combine it with any SuperStack II or SuperStack 3 system as your network grows.
+Summary of Features The Switch has the following hardware features: 24 Fast Ethernet auto-negotiating 10BASE-T/100BASE-TX ports Three Matrix Ports to stack the Switch with up to three other units from the Switch 1100/3300 family using three Matrix Cables.
+SuperStack architecture Connects to Redundant Power System/Advanced Redundant Power System 19-inch rack or stand-alone mounting

-For information about the software features of the Switch, refer to the "SuperStack II Switch Management Guide" (DUA1695-0BAA0x).
+For information about the software features of the Switch, refer to the "SuperStack Switch Management Guide".